cherryservers/cherryctl/docs/cherryctl_storage_create.md

 ### SEE ALSO

 * [cherryctl storage](cherryctl_storage.md)	 - Storage operations.
-For more information on Elastic Block Storage check Product Docs: https://docs.cherryservers.com/knowledge/elastic-block-storage/
+For more information on Elastic Block Storage, check the Product Docs: https://docs.cherryservers.com/knowledge/elastic-block-storage/